Ovarro/XilogApiDocs/README.md

 ## auth

 ##### Purpose
 Returns authentication bearer token.
 This token must be passed as an Authorization header for every request.
 The token has a default expiry of 1 hour.
-An optional parameter can be passed to extend the life of the token.
+An optional parameter can be passed to extend the life of the token (max 24).
 <pre>
   Authorization: bearer {token}
 </pre>